MV Tønsberg: History

 MV Tønsberg is the fourth Wilhelmsen ship to carry this name; it's named after the Norwegian coastal town where Wilhelmsen was founded in 1861.
-It was built to celebrate the 150th anniversary of Wilh.
+Its construction coincided with the 150th anniversary of Wilh.
 Wilhelmsen line.
 It is the first in a series of four "Mark V" ships, built in 2010-2011 by Mitsubishi Heavy Industries shipyard in Nagasaki, in Japan.
 The second ship of the class, Parsifal, was delivered in September 2011.

 In June 2012, Tønsberg was awarded "Ship of the Year 2011" by the Japan Society of Naval Architects and Ocean Engineers, recognising its efficiency and environmental compatibility.